-).

-- 2. Select any of the following in the "Connection Destination" screen, and select the checkbox of "Execute the realtime monitor setting in offline mode."
+). - 2.
+Select "RCPU," "LHCPU," "FX5CPU," or "LCPU" in the "Connection Destination" screen, and select the checkbox of "Execute the realtime monitor setting in offline mode." - 3.
+Click the [OK] button. - 4.
+Configure the monitoring settings in the "Realtime Monitor Setting" screen. - Page 119 Realtime monitor setting (RCPU or RCPU simulator) - Page 132 Realtime monitor setting (LHCPU) - Page 143 Realtime monitor setting (FX5CPU or FX5CPU simulator) - Page 147 Realtime monitor setting (LCPU) - 5.
+Click the [Save to Files] button to save the setting file to arbitrary folder.

-- RCPU

-- LHCPU

-- FX5CPU

-- LCPU

-- 3. Click the [OK] button.

-- 4. Configure the monitoring settings in the "Realtime Monitor Setting" screen.

-- Page 119 Realtime monitor setting (RCPU or RCPU simulator)

-- Page 138 Realtime monitor setting (LHCPU)

-- Page 154 Realtime monitor setting (FX5CPU or FX5CPU simulator)

-- Page 160 Realtime monitor setting (LCPU)

-- 5. Click the [Save to Files] button to save the setting file to arbitrary folder.

-By clicking the [Read from Files] button in the "Realtime Monitor Setting" screen and specifying the setting file, the realtime monitor setting configured in advance can be displayed.
+By clicking the [Read from Files] button on the "Realtime Monitor Setting" screen and specifying the setting file, the realtime monitor setting configured in advance can be displayed.